 Non-Credit Courses are free and open to all adults ages 18 and over.
 Non-credit courses are numbered 500-599 in the Schedule of Classes.
 To enroll in a non-credit course, students need to:

-- Download a separate PDF-writable Non-Credit Application from our website: http://www.evc.edu/AcademicAffairs/Documents/SJECCD%20Non-Credit%20Application.pdf.
+- Download a separate fillable PDF Non-Credit Application from our website: https://www.evc.edu/AcademicAffairs/Documents/SJECCD%20Non-Credit%20Application.pdf.

 - Fill out the required information.

 - Submit application to Kim Nguyen at Kimn.Nguyen@evc.edu.

 State legislation has suspended the use of the Social Security Number as a student identifier.
 A unique college ID number is automatically assigned to EVC student records at the time an admissions application is submitted.
 Students will be required to use this ID number for all services with the college.
 This number is also printed on the Student ID card which is used to access the library and other student services.